What Drives Your Sales Team to Show Up Every Day?

 - Who will I help tomorrow?

-- What are the specific ways that I can help them?
+- What are specific ways that I can help them?

-- How will they feel when I’ve helped them?
+- How will they feel once I’ve helped them?

 - How will I feel when I’ve helped them?

 A self-directed or survival-based focus will never allow someone to reach their highest potential.
-But when people view what they do as serving the higher purpose of helping and providing value, they’ll unleash their inner drive to excel.
+But when people view what they do as serving the higher purpose of helping solve real problems, fill real needs needs and provide real value, they’ll unleash their inner drive to excel.